Acne is an unpleasant skin condition. But what's more annoying, you ask? Pimples on the nose, near the nose and inside the nose! Need we say more?

 Lemon is acidic and can help you clean and dry a pimple.
 Squeeze a few drops of lemon juice in a cotton pad and place it on your nose.
 Rinse off after 15 minutes.

 Ice reduces the inflammation and swelling.
-Wrap some ice cubes in a cloth and place it on the nose for 20 minutes.
+Rub ice gently on the nose area for 20 minutes.

 C. Tea Tree Oil

 Tea tree oil has antimicrobial properties.
 Apply the oil on the pimple and rinse off after 10 min.